-PAINTING (L) 4064 (PAINTING)

-Painting is a course based on the Indiana Academic Standards for Visual Art.
+PAINTING (L) 4064 (PAINTING) Painting is a course based on the Indiana Academic Standards for Visual Art.
 Students taking painting engage in sequential learning experiences that encompass art history, art criticism, aesthetics, and production that lead to the creation of portfolio quality works.
 Students create abstract and realistic paintings, using a variety of materials such as mixed media, watercolor, oil, and acrylics as well as techniques such as stippling, gouache, wash, and impasto.
 They reflect upon and refine their work; explore cultural and historical connections; analyze, interpret, theorize, and make informed judgments about artwork and the nature of art; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and presentational skills.
 Students utilize the resources of art museums, galleries, and studios, and identify art-related careers.

-Credits: 1 semester course, 1 credit per semester.
-The nature of this course allows for successive semesters of instruction at an advanced level provided that defined proficiencies and content standards are utilized.

-Fulfills a Fine Arts requirement for the Core 40 Academic Honors Diploma Laboratory Course
+- •Recommended Grade Level: 10, 11, 12 - Prerequisites: Introduction to Two-Dimensional Art(L) - Credits: 1 semester course, 1 credit per semester.
+The nature of this course allows for successive semesters of instruction at an advanced level provided that defined proficiencies and content standards are utilized. - Counts as a Directed Elective or Elective for all diplomas - •Fulfills a Fine Arts requirement for the Core 40 Academic Honors Diploma - Laboratory Course